xyproto/wordwrap/README.md

 # wordwrap

-Wrap the given string at the given width
+Wrap the given string at the given width.

+* Version: 1.0.1
+* License: BSD-3